 Jolene Bailie is a choreographer, director and producer of contemporary dance.
 Her work reflects on humanness, soul and identity to express a deeply human experience that is honest, complex and thorough.

 Jolene Bailie photo by Kristen Sawatsky

 Appointed Artistic Director, fall 2019, works performed by WCD since appointment include: Body & Light, Modulations, The Space In Between, Last Schema, Anthem, An Aspect of Alterity and Covid Sonata.
-Bailie’s choreography has also been presented within Calibrations of Flux and Up Close and disDANCING for WCD’s Emerging Artist Initiative as well as for WCD’s online presentations.
+Bailie’s choreography has also been presented in Calibrations of Flux and Up Close and disDANCING for WCD’s Emerging Artist Initiative as well as for WCD’s online presentations.
 Additional works by Bailie, presented by WCD, include: Proximity, Lost, Dancing Through Uncertainty, Bell/Anti-Bell, Aspects of Alterity, Space or Place, Feedback and Temporal Moments in Deep Time.

 Bailie’s career began with solo performance; highlights include performing works by Jose Limon, Anna Sokolow, Marie-Josee Chartier, Joe Laughlin, Denise Clarke, Deborah Dunn, Marc Boivin, Bill Evans and Rachel Browne.
 Previous to working for WCD, Bailie was Artistic Director of Gearshifting Performance Works, a company she founded and successfully operated for 19 years, creating over 30 original works.
 Collaborations with Hugh Conacher, Wanda Koop and Susan Chafe have been significant to her development as an artist.